sailfishos-community/awesome-sailfishos/README.md

 # Awesome Sailfish OS [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A curated list of awesome Sailfish OS resources
+A curated list of awesome Sailfish OS resources.

+Sailfish OS is a mobile operating system based on open source and developed by the Finnish mobile company Jolla Ltd. and the Sailfish OS community.

 ## Contents